Kvaibhav01/Ripple-without-JS/README.md

 - **Ripple**: [`transform`](https://www.w3schools.com/cssref/css3_pr_transform.asp) property set to `translate3d` to define a 3D translation.

 - **Ripple-after**: this is where the ripple effect ends.
-We can show something like a text but it dosn't make sense here.
+We can show something like a text but it doesn't make sense here.
 Therefore the `content` has been set to `""`.
   - `background-image`'s value has been set to the [`radial-gradient`](https://www.w3schools.com/cssref/func_radial-gradient.asp) function which takes in a `circle` as its `shape`, `#fff` or white as the `start-color` and `last-color` as `transparent 10.01%`.
   - `transition` is used along with `transform` with its corresponding timing and `opacity`.